cesmii/Connector/installation.md

   }
 }
 ```
+- Delete the DataRoot folder and all contents:
+    + `sudo rm -rf /opt/thinkiq/DataRoot/`

-- Restart SouthService to read in new configuration: `sudo systemctl restart tiq-south-bridge.service`
+- Restart the services to read in new configuration:
+    + `sudo systemctl start tiq-opcua-north.service`
+    + `sudo systemctl start tiq-south-bridge.service`
 - Logs for troubleshooting can be found at `/opt/thinkiq/logs/south`

 # Uninstall